Tanz0rz/haxe-fmod/README.md

 If you are developing in VSCode and want auto-complete and import suggestions while looking at the example project (assuming you have this all setup), open the `EZPlatofmrer` folder with VSCode so that the example project's `Project.xml` file is at the root of your VSCode's Explorer side bar.

+## Local Development

+- Make sure it is not installed on your system `haxelib` by checking the output of `haxelib list`.
+If it is installed, you can uninstall it using `haxelib remove faxe2`
+- Clone down this repo
+- Point your `haxelib` at the local repo using `haxelib dev faxe2 <directory_to_the_git_clone>`

+This will setup the library for development by having an "installed" version of the faxe2 git repo.
+You can see the special `dev` status when you find `faxe2` in the output of `haxelib list`

 ## Testing This Library

 The `standalone-tests` directory holds some code that can be used to build a simple non-game example executable that reads a bank file, plays music from it, and interacts with parameters.